philem247/WordmintOnSolana/README.md

-  # WordMint Game Design
+  # WordMint on Solana

-  This is a code bundle for WordMint Game Design.
-The original project is available at https://www.figma.com/design/FB7Mr7l1eUnjE1F3ExlvRm/WordMint-Game-Design.
+  This is a code bundle for WordMint on Solana.
+The game is available at https://wordmint-on-solana-16vh.vercel.app/

   ## Running the code